 wp-json/lmfwc/v2/generators.
 On localhost the full URL may look something like this:

-Once done, hit send and you’ll see the JSON response from the API if all worked well.
-You should see something like this:
+Once you’re done, hit send, and you’ll see the JSON response from the API if everything went well.
+The response should look like this:

 If you have problems connecting, you may need to disable SSL verification – see the connection issues section below.